serhat-dirik/docker4jboss/image-jdg6/README.md

 Base JDG 6 Image
 =======

-A base JBoss EAP 6 (currently 6.5.1) image that extends [base image](../image-base/README.md) to create & execute JD 6 demo containers on top.
+A base JBoss JDG 6 (currently 6.5.1) image that extends [base image](../image-base/README.md) to create & execute JD 6 demo containers on top.
 JON Agent & sshd server are also installed inside this image, therefore JON Server can be configured to monitor & manage and it can be also used as a remote host with ssh support.

 ### Image Content